sanjeevbishnoi/Aware/README.md

 # Aware: Breathe Focused Meditation App
-Breathing plays a very important role in our life.
+<p>Breathing plays a very important role in our life.
 Not only it keeps you alive but control and depth of breathing define your personality also.
 Like if you are a deep breather it helps you to get rid of anxiety and depression.
-Few breaths before facing an interview or public speaking make you calm and make your voice much clear.
+Few breaths before facing an interview or public speaking make you calm and make your voice much clear.<br/>
 I have gone through many apps but none of them was not what I was looking for.
 Most of those were hiding the main feature behind the paywall which was not affordable.
-Being a developer, Instead of paying for features, I decided to develop an app on weekend and successfully launched it on Google Play.
+Being a developer, Instead of paying for features, I decided to develop an app on weekend and successfully launched it on Google Play.<br/>
 I want you all to go through it and review it.
-If you have any kind of suggestion You are welcome to just email me on er.sanjeevbishnoi@gmail.com
+If you have any kind of suggestion You are welcome to just email me on</p><br/>
+er.sanjeevbishnoi@gmail.com

 Download it from the link below<br />